BlueJessie/7AAVDM14-project/about.markdown

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/5/56/Kiprensky_Pushkin.jpg/540px-Kiprensky_Pushkin.jpg" alt="Pushkin Portrait" width="250" height="300">

+Alexander Pushkin (1799-1837) was a Russian poet and novelist.
+He is known as his country's greatest poet and still considered to be a key figure in Russian literature.
+During his career, Alexander Pushkin tried to write in different genres, including fairy tales.
+Only five of his fairy tales were published, however, they are widely known and loved by Russians since childhood.

 This archive is a collection of fairy tales that were written by Alexander Pushkin.
-We are aiming to collect existing “free-to-use” translations, especially in verse.
-Alexander Pushkin is still a key figure in Russian literature.
-Even though there are only 5 fairy tales by him, these creations are known and loved by Russians since childhood.
-We want this archive to give an opportunity to non-Russian speakers to dive into the magical world of Pushkin’s tales.
+The original texts of the poems are providedalong with the existing “free-to-use” translations, especially in verse.
+This archive aims to give an opportunity to non-Russian speakers to dive into the magical world of Pushkin’s tales.